 Did you know that trucks carry about 70% of all goods in the US, which makes around $719 billion in revenue?
 Fleet management for trucks is a vital component of efficient logistics, and innovative truck fleet management software becomes a must-have with highly automated trucks ready to hit the roads.

-At the same time, the industry experiences a tremendous shortage of truck drivers: in 2017 the turnover reached 90%.
-The job is physically inert and psychologically exhausting, trips may take up to months at a time, not to mention the stress of being responsible for tons of goods worth thousands of dollars.
-Evidently, the field of logistics needs some serious revision and enhancement.
-Perhaps, certain revolutionary changes can revive the industry?
+At the same time, the industry experiences a tremendous shortage of truck drivers: in 2017, the turnover reached 90%.
+The job is physically inert and psychologically exhausting.
+Trips may take up to months, not to mention the stress of being responsible for tons of goods worth thousands of dollars.
+The field of logistics needs some serious revision and enhancement.
+Perhaps, specific revolutionary changes can revive the industry?
 Elon Musk has a plan.

 Tesla – a pioneer in semi-automated trucks

-While everyone is still hyped about an electric sports car flying towards Mars and the futuristic Solar City, we would like to talk about Tesla’s more practical invention – a semi-automatic truck presented in November 2017.
+While everyone is still hyped about the electric sports car flying towards Mars and the futuristic Solar City, we would like to talk about Tesla’s more practical invention – an autonomous semi-truck presented in November 2017.
 Tesla’s Semi is a brand-new Class 8 electric truck that can go about 500 miles on a single battery charge (fully loaded) and accelerate from 0 to 60 mph (100 km/h) in 20 seconds.
 Semi has four electric motors of the Tesla Model 3 type, two for each drive axle.
 A driver seat is at the center for maximum visibility, surrounded by armor glass and two screens on both sides of the wheel.
-Semi also offers rollover protection thanks to the low center of gravity and no jackknifing due to its independent motors.
+Due to its independent motors, Semi also offers rollover protection thanks to the low center of gravity and no jackknifing.

-But, of course, Tesla wouldn’t be Tesla without the cool technological features it included into their truck.
+But, of course, Tesla wouldn’t be Tesla without the cool technological features included into their truck.
 Semi can boast an enhanced Autopilot that keeps and automatically changes lanes, matches speed to traffic conditions, warns about the possibility of collision and urgently brakes the vehicle in extreme situations.
-In case of medical emergency, Semi will stay in the lane and gradually come to a stop.
+In case of a medical emergency, Tesla autonomous trucks will stay in the lane and gradually come to a stop.
 It can even call 911 for the driver if the person is not responding.
-Elon Musk says it is a massive safety increase for everyone: truck drivers, pedestrians and people in other cars on the road.
-As you can imagine, a fleet of such vehicles can be ten times safer than the ones that can only be operated by human drivers.
+Elon Musk says it is a massive safety increase for everyone: truck drivers, pedestrians, and people in other cars on the road.
+As you can imagine, autonomous fleets of such vehicles can be ten times safer than the ones that human drivers can only operate.

-A lot of big players feel optimistic about Semi and have already made their pre-orders on the Tesla electric truck and ready to use it with other fleet management self driving cars solutions.
+Many big players feel optimistic about the Tesla autonomous Semi truck.
+They have already made pre-orders on the Tesla electric truck and are ready to use it with other fleet management self-driving cars solutions.
 Check out the list: Pepsi, Walmart, Anheuser-Busch, Sysco, UPS, Meijer, Ryder and others have reserved from 1 to 125 Semis.
-Sounds like a promising long-term perspective for highly autonomous fleet management, doesn’t it?
+It sounds like a promising long-term perspective for highly autonomous fleet management, doesn’t it?

 Electric truck manufacturers take the stage

-Tesla is undoubtedly the most popular name in the industry but it is definitely not the single company on the market of semi-autonomous electric trucks.
-Two years ago, Mercedes succeeded in saving about 64% of operating costs with its fleet of eight Fuso Canter E-Cell electric trucks.
-TransPower, a California-based company, provides adapted semi-trucks to such large corporations as IKEA, SA Recycling, and Dole Fresh Fruits.
-The only problem is the battery life: all of those fleets can operate eight to ten hours a day and then need to be recharged.
+Tesla is undoubtedly the most famous name in the industry, but it is not the single company on the market for autonomous electric trucks.
+Two years ago, Mercedes saved about 64% of operating costs with its fleet of eight Fuso Canter E-Cell electric trucks.
+TransPower, a California-based company, provides adapted semi-trucks to large corporations like IKEA, SA Recycling, and Dole Fresh Fruits.
+The only problem is the battery life: all fleets can operate eight to ten hours a day and then need to be recharged.

-Waymo tries to keep up with Tesla in terms of self-driving electric vehicles and plans to test a fleet management system for autonomous vehicles in Arizona and Shanghai this year.
-Another company, Starsky Robotics, builds small robots that can physically control some mechanisms of the truck.
+Waymo tries to keep up with Tesla’s semi-autonomous driving trucks and plans to test a fleet management system for autonomous vehicles in Arizona and Shanghai this year.
+Another company, Starsky Robotics, builds small robots that can physically control some truck mechanisms.
 This adds autonomous capabilities to a vehicle but leaves the remote control to the driver.
-By the way, the company has received $3.75 million in investments since they started the project in 2015.
+The company has received $3.75 million in investments since it started the project in 2015.

-Trying to meet the market demand, big software vendors and automotive startups turn their attention to the fleet management of self-driving cars and planning systems.
-They shouldn’t, however, ignore the possibility of driverless or at least semi-autonomous truck fleets becoming a widespread reality and needing advanced software to lead them.
-At the same time, if we can expect a wide range of fleet management applications for traditional heavy trucks, few transportation companies are ready to embrace the completely driverless future.
+To meet the market demand, prominent software vendors and automotive startups turn their attention to the fleet management of self-driving cars and planning systems.
+However, they shouldn’t ignore the possibility of driverless or at least semi-autonomous truck fleets becoming a widespread reality and needing advanced software to lead them.
+At the same time, if we can expect a wide range of fleet management applications for traditional heavy trucks, few transportation companies are ready to embrace the utterly driverless future.

 What’s on the fleet management for autonomous vehicles market?

 If your company owns a single truck, you will probably be fine not using any specific software.
 And sure, you can monitor every truck if you have three of them.
-But it would be very difficult to manage a big, successful transportation business without proper transportation and logistics applications.
-Scheduling, route planning, tracking, communication, maintenance and so on are the perfect tasks for various fleet management software apps.
+But it would be tough to manage a big, successful transportation business without proper transportation and logistics applications.
+Scheduling, route planning, tracking, communication, maintenance, and so on are the perfect tasks for various fleet management software apps.

 The basic functionality any fleet management software needs includes:

-- Scheduling to know when a truck or the whole fleet has to depart from point А to reach point B on time, how much time it will take and when the drivers can have a break.
+- Scheduling to know when a truck or the whole fleet has to depart from point А to reach point B on time, how long it will take, and when the drivers can have a break.

-- Route planning to determine the fastest, most secure or cheapest way to reach the destination as well as show where the fleet can stop for fuel (an app can show specific stations or fuel prices) or the location of the nearest truck parking.
+- Route planning to determine the fastest, most secure, or cheapest way to reach the destination and show where the fleet can stop for fuel (an app can show specific stations or fuel prices) or the location of the nearest truck parking.

-- Predictive maintenance to keep a record of the vehicles that will need an upgrade or fixing soon based on data like mileage, engine hours or diagnostic trouble codes, and track the repair statistics.
+- Predictive maintenance to record the vehicles that will need an upgrade or fixing based on data like mileage, engine hours, or diagnostic trouble codes, and track the repair statistics.

 - IFTA compliance to facilitate taxing.
-The software can help track border crossing or state entering, summarize miles covered and fuel purchased in every state or upload fuel receipts for further filing.
-This is how IFTA works in the US and Canada: a truck gets a fuel tax permit from one state and when it drives through the participating states or provinces, the fuel tax is credited to the account of the owner.
-Every quarter the owner pays a general sum according to the miles traveled and fuel used in each region.
+The software can help track border crossing or state entering, summarize miles covered and fuel purchased in every state, or upload fuel receipts for further filing.
+This is how IFTA works in the US and Canada: a truck gets a fuel tax permit from one state, and when it drives through the participating states or provinces, the fuel tax is credited to the owner’s account.
+Every quarter the owner pays a general sum according to the miles traveled and the fuel used in each region.

 - Load optimization to calculate the best cargo weight for every truck, optimize the number of vehicles in a fleet and compare the actual load with the allowed weight throughout the planned route.

-The market offers a bunch of vehicle fleet management apps.
+The market offers many apps that help with tasks related to fleet management for autonomous vehicles.
 They can track vehicle and driver statistics, provide maintenance records and fuel stats, plan and optimize the route, even monitor and determine high-risk drivers.
 There are also Uber-like apps for truckers.
 However, few to none applications combine all the features for overall coverage.
 Right now, drivers and companies usually have to mix and integrate different truck management software to cover everything.

 Fleet Management Software Development Services